Lucifer-00007/my_chatcord/README.md

 ## Todo List
+- [x] Save room chat history to DB, fix the chat time, add a section in admin(rooms) to manage the chat history.
+- [ ] Add the logged-in user details to the nav bar.
+- [ ] ⁠Remove the service layer and the all business logics from route layer to controller layer.
+- [ ] ⁠Follow the code structure of `homemenu`.
-- Create a postman collection of all the apis in categorized way.
+- [ ] Create a postman collection of all the apis in categorized way.
-- Refactor backend: remove hardcode, repeated code, deprecated code and improve the code structure.
+- [ ] Refactor backend: remove hardcode, repeated code, deprecated code and improve the code structure.
-- Add the logged in user details to the nav bar.
-- Save room chat history to DB, fix the chat time, add a section in admin(rooms) to manage the chat history.

 ## License